2-min scorecardSee what your manual month-end close is actually costing you

 Go Fig

-• Financial Intelligence Graph purpose-built for finance entities, accounts, and segments
+• One governed model purpose-built for finance entities, accounts, and segments

-• AI financial analysts do segmentation, reconciliation, and capital scenarios on top
+• Celeste does segmentation, reconciliation, and reporting on top

 • Under 30 days with white-glove setup, no data team to hire

-• Managed service, pipelines and graph stay current as source systems change
+• Managed service, pipelines and connections stay current as source systems change

 • Predictable subscription, no infrastructure, warehouse, or engineer line items